• The Canadian Landlords Manual empowers landlords with the knowledge they need for successful tenancy management.

 • Shared Accommodation Agreement

 The Shared Accommodation Agreement document is for tenancies not covered by the residential tenancy board, where the landlord lives in the property, does not have a separate kitchen, is sharing a kitchen, and is renting out rooms.
 54 clauses and 22 pages, with fillable fields to fill out your details.
+Please remember to always print a paper version of each tenancy for your files.

 The Shared Accommodation Agreement comes with a a very detailed Application Form, drafted to help screen out problem tenants, and comes in digital format with fillable fields and in print format.
 This package also includes landlords Notice of Entry Form, which should be served on a roommate when the landlord wants to enter a room for inspection.
 The RTB does not provide a form for landlord entry.
 The Shared Accomodation Agreement is subscription based, and will be renewable on an annual basis, for updates to changing tenancy laws.
 None of our products renew automatically.